Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_HEALTH_ERR_Module_devicehealth.md

       ```

    3. Additional verification steps.
-      1. Run the following from either a master node or ncn-s001/2/3.
+      1. Run the following from either a master node, or on one of the following: `ncn-s001`, `ncn-s002`, or `ncn-s003`.
-         1. Fetch the ceph prometheus endpoint.
+         1. Fetch the Ceph Prometheus endpoint.

             ```bash
             ncn-s001:~ # ceph mgr services